luk036/luk036.github.io/markdown/temp.md

 With this filter, you can cross-reference figures (see @fig:figure0 and Fig. \ref{fig:pole2polar}), display equations (see @eq:semidef), tables (see [@tbl:fab]) and sections @sec:why, @sec:pandocx

-There is also support for code blocks, for example, [@lst:captionAttr; @lst:tableCaption].

 To compile: